General

 Can I attend an accelerator or other program?

-Yes, companies may attend an accelerator or incubator program, as long as it does not impact their ability to execute on their public test or conflict with any MDIA required test activities.
+Yes, companies may attend an accelerator or incubator program, as long as it does not impact their ability to execute on their public pilot test or conflict with any MDIA required test activities.